cortexproject/cortex/docs/arguments.md

    How long to wait in PENDING state during the [hand-over process](ingester-handover.md). (default 0s)

-- `-ingester.ingester.max-transfer-retries`
+- `-ingester.max-transfer-retries`

    How many times a LEAVING ingester tries to find a PENDING ingester during the [hand-over process](ingester-handover.md).
-Each attempt takes a second or so. (default 10)
+Each attempt takes a second or so.
+Negative value or zero disables hand-over process completely. (default 10)

 - `-ingester.normalise-tokens`